NeveenAbdelaziz/NGS01projectNeveen/README.md

-## Welcome to the NGS01 project repo
+## Welcome to my NGS01 project repo

 ### Creating a repository online for the 1st time!
 #### Navigate into the folder you want to put on Github